 Information is lacking on the type or speed of vessels involved in turtle vessel strikes.
 However, there does appear to be a correlation between the number of vessel struck turtles and the level of recreational boat traffic (NRC 1990).
 Although little is known about a sea turtle's reaction to vessel traffic, it is generally assumed that turtles are more likely to avoid injury from slower-moving vessels since the turtle has more time to maneuver and avoid the vessel.
 The speed of the dredge is not expected to exceed 3 knots while dredging or while transiting to the pump out site with a full load and it is expected to operate at a maximum speed of 10 knots while empty.
 In addition, the risk of ship strike will be influenced by the amount of time the animal remains near the surface of the water.
 For the proposed action, the greatest risk of vessel collision will occur during transit between shore and the areas to be dredged.
 The presence of an experienced endangered species observer who can advise the vessel operator to slow the vessel or maneuver safely when sea turtles are spotted will further reduce the potential risk for interaction with vessels.
-The addition of one to two slow moving vessels in the action area have an insignificant effect on the risk of interactions between sea turtles and vessels in the action area.

 Information regarding the risk of vessel strikes to Atlantic sturgeon is discussed in the Status of the Species and Environmental Baseline sections above.
 As explained there, we have limited information on vessel strikes and many variables likely affect the potential for vessel strikes in a given area.

-Assuming that the risk of vessel strike increases with an increase in vessel traffic, we have considered whether an increase in vessel traffic in the action area during dredging and disposal (one to two slow moving vessels per day) would increase the risk of vessel strike for Atlantic sturgeon in this area.
-Given the large volume of traffic in the action area and the wide variability in traffic in any given day, the increase in traffic of one to two vessels per day is negligible and the increased risk to Atlantic sturgeon is insignificant.
+Assuming that the risk of vessel strike increases with an increase in vessel traffic, we have considered whether an increase in vessel traffic in the action area during dredging and disposal (one to two slow moving vessels per day) would increase the risk of vessel strike for listed species in the action area.
+Given the large volume of traffic in the action area and the wide variability in traffic in any given day, the increase in traffic of one to two vessels per day is negligible and the increased risk to Atlantic sturgeon or loggerhead, Kemp's ridley or green sea turtles is insignificant.
+We do not anticipate any Atlantic sturgeon or sea turtles will be struck by project related vessels.